Spotlight Program Series with Dr. Susan Nesbit

 Systems-thinking professionals needed to address urban system challenges

-By Susan Nesbit, Co-Director of UBC’s Master of Engineering Leadership in Urban Systems
+By Susan Nesbit, former Co-Director of UBC’s Master of Engineering Leadership in Urban Systems

 A new kind of professional is needed to address the evolving infrastructure challenges faced by our cities.
 We need people with specific technical expertise who understand the complex interdependencies of urban infrastructure systems and the built environment.
 We require professionals who can consider these issues from social, ecological, economic and technical perspectives, and who are comfortable working with specialists in a range of fields – from storm water management and energy distribution to social housing and transportation planning.

 Our colleagues in industry tell us that finding that much-needed skill set can be difficult.
 That’s why the University of British Columbia worked with an industry advisory group to create the Master of Engineering Leadership (MEL) in Urban Systems – an innovative professional graduate degree program that will welcome its fourth cohort of students in January 2019.

 This one-year master’s degree aims to address the infrastructure sector’s need for systems thinkers who possess engineering experience and an understanding of social issues and planning processes, along with business and leadership skills.
 The transdisciplinary program is a collaboration of UBC’s Faculty of Applied Science – in particular the Department of Civil Engineering and the School of Community and Regional Planning – and UBC Sauder’s Robert H. Lee Graduate School.

 With cross-disciplinary perspectives embedded into the learning environment, the MEL in Urban Systems builds students’ skills and prepares them for the teams they’ll be managing and leading over their career.
 The transdisciplinary learning environment is enhanced by the backgrounds of our students: each cohort consists of professionals from around the world who have at least three years of professional experience and who have worked in fields that include civil engineering, construction management, urban planning, architecture and landscape architecture.